Geethss/StockOps/README.md

 ## 🔐 Authentication

 The system uses JWT tokens for authentication.
 Tokens are stored in localStorage and automatically included in API requests.
+*Note: Authentication logic is currently commented out for development and testing ease.*

 ## 📝 License

 MIT